Guidance Related to Government Shutdown

 Research Guidance Regarding Possible Federal Government Shutdown

-As we move through summer and toward the end of the federal fiscal year, many are starting to wonder about the potential for a federal government shutdown, what that will mean and how it will impact them.
+As the end of the federal fiscal year (September 30) approaches, we know many of you are concerned about the potential for a federal government shutdown, what that will mean and how it will impact you and your research.

 In a shutdown, the administration, distribution, and funding of federal grants will be impacted.
 While it is important to note that each federal agency will have their own unique procedures and protocols, as well as issuing their own contingency plans, we can generally expect the following: